- What are the seven summits?

 Depending on the destinations you want to visit, some countries require you to hire a guide for climbing, and others require you to book your climbing with a tour operator or agency.

-Many people might think they will hike these summits without the use of guides or agencies.
+Many people might think they can hike these summits without using guides or agencies.

 For some summits like Mount Kilimanjaro, the park authority requires you to climb with certified guides for Mount Kilimanjaro.